-The Tutor for Equality, Dr David Taylor, may be consulted by any student on equality or general welfare matters.
-The Tutor for Equality also arranges events to promote equality and diversity.
+The Tutor for Equality may be consulted by any student on equality or general welfare matters.
+The Tutor for Equality and Diversity also arranges events to promote equality and diversity.
 Appointments may be arranged by email: tutorforequality@st-hughs.ox.ac.uk.

-The College's Harassment Officers, Ms Nora Khayi and Mr Peter Marshall, can be contacted in confidence: nora.khayi@st-hughs.ox.ac.uk and peter.marshall@st-hughs.ox.ac.uk.
+The College's Harassment Advisors, Ms Nora Khayi and Mr Peter Marshall, can be contacted in confidence: nora.khayi@st-hughs.ox.ac.uk and peter.marshall@oup.com.

-The College's Communications Managers are available to help and advise any student contacted by the media (communications.manager@st-hughs.ox.ac.uk).
+The College's Communications Manager is available to help and advise any student contacted by the media (communications.manager@st-hughs.ox.ac.uk).

 Peer Supporters are students who have received training in listening skills.
 Contact details for Peer Supporters can be found online and in the Lodge.
-Room 17 in 80 Woodstock Road has been designated for the use of the Peer Support team.

 College has rooms available to students for short stays on emergency welfare grounds.
-Please contact the College's welfare team or the Accommodation team if you need to stay.
+Please contact the College's welfare team or the Accommodation Office if you need to stay.
 Out of office hours keys can be signed out at the Lodge.
-Students will be asked the reasons for stay.
+Students will be asked the reasons for their stay.